-In undertaking its responsibilities, the service operates to the Public Sector Internal Audit Standards and, by appointment, CIPFA's Role of the Head of Internal Audit in Public Service Organisations.
-In light of Covid-19, a slightly reduced programme of assurance reviews was undertaken by the service in 2020-21, with the team reallocating its resources to support the authority in its evolving governance environment.
-Despite this, the Head of Internal Audit was able to provide a full opinion for 2020-21, delivered in full consideration of CIPFA standards.
+In undertaking its responsibilities, the service operates to the Public Sector Internal Audit Standards and, in light of the full audit programme of assurance reviews undertaken in 2021-22, the Head of Internal Audit was able to provide a full opinion, delivered in direct consideration of the CIPFA Statement on the Role of the Head of Internal Audit in Public Service Organisations.

 The responsibilities of the Finance & Audit Committee include the consideration of reports from internal and external audit, and inspection agencies, as well as monitoring the performance of internal audit.
-During 2020-21, the Finance and Audit Committee received and considered a number of reports from council officers and external bodies, enabling the committee to obtain assurances of the internal control and governance arrangements of the council and to monitor action in addressing any issues identified by these reports.
+During 2021-22, the Finance and Audit Committee received and considered a number of reports from council officers and external bodies, enabling the committee to obtain assurances of the internal control and governance arrangements of the council and to monitor action in addressing any issues identified by these reports.